 I probably used it once, at night, every other night for a good few weeks.
 I then increased it to most nights and continue to use it most nights.
 I sometimes apply it after face steaming and overall, I’d say my skin has improved immensely.

 Always cleanse the skin before applying so the product doesn’t have to work extra hard to get into the pores.
 I found I wasted some product using a cotton pad although I used it this way for a time.
-It’s much easier to squeeze out a few drops into the palm of your hand and apply with fingers.
+It’s much easier to squeeze out a few drops into the palm of your hand and apply with your fingers.
 Make sure they’re clean of course!

 My Experience Using Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant